speedracer/speedracer/readme.md

 Speed Racer serves all the scripts you specified, loads them into Chrome and traces them.
 It's done sequentially for now.

-### Duration

-By default a run last 5 seconds maximum.
-This can be changed with the `--duration` flag.
-Sometimes you may want it to stop earlier.
-You can stop a run by calling `speedracer.end()` directly from a script.

-*More control on run duration is coming*.

 ### Scripts

 Scripts can leverage on Chrome native DOM and ES6 goodness without any external tools.
 If you want more details on what is available out-of-the-box here is a [list](https://www.chromestatus.com/features).